tarwn/lessthandot-hugo/blogs/content/posts/2013-01-27-asp-net-mvc-project-with.md

 }
 ```

 The interesting thing in this model is 2 Complex Types.
-Originally this model didn&#8217;t have Complex Types, but I found later that I need them in order to create one Editor for each Contact information (as we see, the table is not properly normalized and contains 2 contacts columns).
+Originally this model didn't have Complex Types, but I found later that I need them in order to create one Editor for each Contact information (as we see, the table is not properly normalized and contains 2 contacts columns).

 I created all my models in one project called CardNumbers.Objects.
 I later was criticized for such project name, but I used the same naming convention that was used by our 3 days course teacher and therefore left it as is.
 In my next project I am going to be more thoughtful in regards to project names.